lukas-bigclown/bc-doc/docs/academy/mqtt/README.md

 Topics in the MQTT chain are in UTF-8, so naming with diacritical marks is not a problem.

 Hierarchy is not fixed, it depends on the application and how you design it.
-Correctly designing the hierachy may be no trivial task.
+Designing appropriate hierarchy may be no trivial task.
 The best structure is not always the “natural” one.
 In this regard it is important to consider the data model and interface and find a suitable arrangement where topics logically go together.